 Lamorinda Music recently acquired a brand new ultrasonic cleaner.
 This cleaner is a better, safer alternative to the chemical cleaning used by many repair shops.

 After lots of playing your instrument can start to build up gunk and grime in all of that tubing.
-This can affect not only the way the instrument plays but can in fact affect your health (check out this NPR story here (link opens in new window).
+This can affect not only the way the instrument plays but can in fact affect your health.
+Check out this NPR story here (link opens in new window).

 How it works